OBSERVABILITY PLATFORM

 Key/value pairs on individual service accounts must be unique.
 You can't set multiple values for the same label key.

-Chronosphere strips this label from query responses.
+Observability Platform strips this label from query responses.
 Users with a restricted service account aren't aware that they're viewing metrics that match only the specified label.

 Users see all other telemetry.

-To create a restricted service account, select from these methods:
+To create a restricted service account, you must have administrative privileges.

-1. In the navigation menu click Go to Admin and then select Platform > Service Accounts.
+1. In the navigation menu, click Go to Admin and then select Platform > Service Accounts.

 2. Click + Service Account.
 This opens the Add Service Account dialog.